The difference between traditional sales, short sales and foreclosures

 In some situations this can make buying a short sale difficult.
 In some cases there may be a second loan on a the property, and it can be harder to get that party to agree on the sale terms.
-Typically, they stand to lose the most money in this arrangement.
+Typically, they stand to lose the most money in this arrangement (but not always!).
 Sometimes the process of purchasing a short sale can take longer than usual because of the multiple parties involved.

 Foreclosure happens when homeowners have trouble making their loan payments.
 It can happen if the homeowners get extremely behind, and are considered “underwater.”

 The process starts when the bank notifies the homeowners that they have started the process of filing with local courts to take over ownership of the home, known as foreclosure proceedings.
 Sometimes this process can take as little as three weeks, or over a year, but it’s important to note that during proceedings the bank does not own the home.

 Once the foreclosure is filed with the courts, the home is in ownership limbo.
 Sometimes occupants stay and sometimes they are required to leave.
 Foreclosure properties are auctioned off, sometimes at the courthouse and sometimes at the physical property.